 Young’s Field riverfront trail

-In the fall of 2016, the town plans on starting another segment of the New Milford River Trail along the riverfront at Young’s Field Park.
-With $180,000 in funding from the Housatonic River Natural Resources Restoration Settlement Fund, Waste Management Funds, and our generous supporters, the riverfront at Young’s Field will be restored, invasive overgrowth removed, native species plantings added, and a 1/4 mile, environmentally-friendly, paved surface installed that will allow for bikers, walkers, runners, wheelchairs and strollers.
+In the fall of 2016, the town started another segment of the New Milford River Trail along the riverfront at Young’s Field Park.
+With $180,000 in funding from the Housatonic River Natural Resources Restoration Settlement Fund, Landfill Settlement Funds (Waste Management Funds), and our generous supporters, the riverfront at Young’s Field will be restored, invasive overgrowth removed, native species plantings added, and a 1/4 mile, environmentally-friendly, paved surface installed that will allow for bikers, walkers, runners, wheelchairs and strollers.

 The project calls for: